bigscience-workshop/biomedical/README.md

 ```

-You can load each dataset config in any instance of `BigBioConfigHelpers` by iterating over it,
+You can iterate over any instance of `BigBioConfigHelpers` and store the loaded datasets
+in a container (e.g. a dictionary),

 ```python
 bb_public_datasets = {